Looking for employee intranet software?

 Pricing

-For business teams, Google Sites access will need to be acquired through a Google Workspace subscription.
-Pricing starts at $6 USD per user/month.
+Google Sites is free to use.
+So business teams only pay the usual Google Workspace subscription.
+Pricing for Google Workplace starts at $6 USD per user/month.

 Reviews